25Ericcheong/go-fundamentals/README.md

 - Recall that you can wait for values to be sent to a channel with `myVar := <-ch`.
 This is a blocking call, as you are waiting for a value. `select` lets us wait on multiple channels.
 The first one to send a value "wins" and the code underneath the `case` is executed.
 - `time.After` returns a `chan` and will send a signal down it after amount of time defined.

+### Reflection

+- `interface{}` used for when we don't know what the type is at compile time.
+Generally less performant (since need to do additional checks at runtime).
+As such, should only use reflection if you really need to.

 ## About Tests

 ### Go Hello World